jlorias/jlorias.github.io/essays/smart-questions.md

 Generally, when we ask questions, it's because we don't know the answer -- so we look to the experts for help.
 For programming, we look to the more experienced programmers ("hackers", as what Raymond calls himself and others among the same level of expertise) for our solutions.
 Raymond refers to "answering a good question" as a stimuli and a gift.
+In other words, if the question is thought-provoking, insightful, clearly looking to understand the concept behind the code, it will be received in a good light and the answers that come out of it are satisfactory.
+Questions that can be answered merely by a Google search, or where the asker is clearly just looking for an answer to copy, are more likely to be blown off.

 Besides Google, StackOverflow is home to many of our programming answers, where if we ask, we shall receive.